 Twice Chauncy was taken to task for his outspoken opinions while in England.
 Once he was even briefly imprisoned.
 Both times he recanted his positions, but he maintained a simmering anger at being called to heel by church authorities.
 After his second run-in, a fellow clergyman wrote in a letter:

 “Mr. Chauncy… mends like sour ale in summer.
 He held a fast on Wednesday last, and … he with another preached some six or eight hours.
-The whole tribe of Gad flocked thither, some three-score from Northampton; the Lord Say, with his lady, honoured them with their presence”
+The whole tribe of Gad flocked thither, some three-score from Northampton; the Lord Say, with his lady, honoured them with their presence.”

 “Mr. Chancy and the church [at Plymouth] are to part….
-At a day of fast… he openly professed he did as verily believe the truth of his opinions as that there was a God in heaven, and that he was settled in it as the earth was upon the center … I profess how it is possible to keep peace with a man so adventurous and pertinacious, who will vent what he list and maintain what he vents, it’s beyond all the skill I have to conceive”
+At a day of fast… he openly professed he did as verily believe the truth of his opinions as that there was a God in heaven, and that he was settled in it as the earth was upon the center. … I profess how it is possible to keep peace with a man so adventurous and pertinacious, who will vent what he list and maintain what he vents, it’s beyond all the skill I have to conceive.”

-But Chauncy persisted in trying to explain the rightness of his opinions, publishing: The Doctrine of the Sacrament, with the Right Use Thereof.
+But Chauncy persisted in trying to explain the rightness of his opinions, publishing The Doctrine of the Sacrament, with the Right Use Thereof.

-“Mr. Chauncy of Scituate persevered in his opinion of dipping in baptism and practiced accordingly, first upon two of his own, which being in very cold weather, one of them swooned away.”
+Mr. Chauncy of Scituate persevered in his opinion of dipping in baptism and practiced accordingly, first upon two of his own, which being in very cold weather, one of them swooned away.

 With offers to return to England, Chauncy was on the verge of taking his Puritan beliefs back across the Atlantic when he was presented with an interesting proposition.
-Harvard College President Henry Dunster was forced to resign because of his position on yet another of the Puritan beliefs.
+Harvard College President Henry Dunster had to resign because of his position on yet another of the Puritan beliefs.
 Dunster came out in favor of Baptism for adults only.
 Some argued that infants were not capable of being baptized because they, as innocents, could not have had a religious experience that called them to accept the church.
 Dunster shared the view and was asked to leave Harvard.

 The scholarly and erudite Chauncy was well-suited to his new task.
 In 1654, now in his 60s, Chauncy the firebrand became Chauncy the academic bureaucrat.
 He flourished for more than 15 years as president of a growing Harvard College.
-The chief controversy of his tenure, if you can call it a controversy, was his insistence that the salary of the president should be increased – a pursuit that was as futile as his other passions.
+The chief controversy of his tenure, if you can call it a controversy, was his insistence that the salary of the president should be increased – a pursuit as futile as his other passions.